-- Stack desks in a rectangle to simulate approximate size of amphibious tractor.
+Stack desks in a rectangle to simulate approximate size of amphibious tractor.
 Cardboard boxes could also be used.
-The approximate dimensions are: - length: 26 feetwidth: 10 feetheight: 10 feet - Project World War II: A Visual History.
-Click "enter," then "1944," then the Western Pacific Campaign. - Summarize the overview for your class and play the short video clip to set the historical context and setting for this scenario.
+The approximate dimensions are:

+length: 26 feetwidth: 10 feetheight: 10 feet

-- Divide students into groups of five or six students each. - Assign each group to a tractor and have student groups interact from inside the confined space. - Teacher Tip: A teacher may choose to use photographs, sound, or video from World War II to enhance the scenario and add noise and confusion to the scenario. - Project map, Assault on Peleliu 15-23 September 1944 in front of the room. - Offer the following scenario to students, You are a squad leader on an amphibious tractor heading for the reef at beach Orange One at Peleliu.
+- Divide students into groups of five or six students each. - Assign each group to a tractor and have student groups interact from inside the confined space. - Teacher Tip: A teacher may choose to use photographs, sound, or video from World War II to enhance the scenario and add noise and confusion to the scenario. - Offer the following scenario to students, You are a squad leader on an amphibious tractor heading for the reef at beach Orange One at Peleliu.
 There are explosions, bullets, rockets, fire, smoke, and one of your Marines is vomiting on the tractor floor. - Distribute one copy of the Peleliu Leadership Considerations Sheet to each group. - Ask each group to discuss how they need to be a leader in this situation.
 Prompt them to rank their priorities at each of the following points in time: - What are your primary considerations at this time? - What do you need to do before you land on the beach? - What do you need to do when you land on the beach? - What do you need to do once you have reached cover at some point off the beach? - Allow students to discuss this scenario with their groups and share with the larger class. - Lead a debrief, asking students to make connections between their theory of leadership and the leadership documented by officers on Peleliu.